eshifflett/Java-Akka-Distributed-Resource-System/README.md

 ## Sample Output:
 Here is a quick screenshot of what a simluation looks like (this one is using setupTest3() in Main.java)
 ![Game](OutputExample.png) <br />
-This project was implemented as a part of CMSC433 - Programming Language Technologies and Paradigms at the University of Maryland.